- Island Ductless

 Electrification and Green Energy

-Mitigate the effects of global warming
+Mitigate your impact on global warming

 Did you know that in the United States, the residential sector is responsible for 20% of our country’s carbon emissions?
 While fortunately, Washington State is already one of the cleanest in the US, as a large portion of the state’s electricity comes from hydropower, homeowners are becoming more aware of their personal contribution to CO2 emissions and thus taking proactive steps to reduce their carbon footprint and help preserve the environment.

 Green energy, specifically Electrification, has become a meaningful topic not only among the HVAC community, but among homeowners as well.
-Essentially, Green energy and Electrification move away from fossil fuels and closer to greener and renewable energy sources for electric appliances within the home, mitigating the effects of global warming.
+Essentially, Green energy and Electrification move away from fossil fuels and closer to greener and renewable energy sources for electric appliances within the home, helping to reduce the effects of global warming.
 As homeowners search for ways to improve the efficiency of their home while reducing their CO2 emissions, it’s beneficial to assess the different options.

 All-electric homes vs gas/fossil fuels